Ethiopian Navy

-The Ethiopian Navy (የኢትዮጵያ ባህር ኃይል), known as the Imperial Ethiopian Navy until 1974, was a branch of the Ethiopian National Defense Force founded in 1955.
-It was disestablished in 1996 after the independence of Eritrea in 1991 left Ethiopia landlocked.
+The Ethiopian Navy (የኢትዮጵያ ባህር ኃይል), known as the Imperial Ethiopian Navy until 1974, is the naval branch of the Ethiopian National Defense Force founded in 1955.
+It was disestablished in 1996 after the independence of Eritrea in 1993, which left Ethiopia landlocked.
+However, the Ethiopian Navy was re-established in 2019 as a brown water navy and is based in Lake Tana in Bahir Dar, Amhara region.

-The Imperial Ethiopian Navy
+Imperial Ethiopian Navy (1955–1974)

 Founding of the navy

-Ethiopia acquired a coastline and ports on the Red Sea in 1950 when the United Nations decided to federate Eritrea with Ethiopia.
-In 1955, the Imperial Ethiopian Navy was founded, and its first (and primary) base — the Haile Selassie I Naval Base — was established at Massawa in 1956.
+Ethiopia regained a coastline and ports and army on the Red Sea in 1950 when the United Nations decided to federate Eritrea with Ethiopia.
+In 1955, the Imperial Ethiopian Navy was founded, and its first (and primary) base was established at Massawa in 1956.
 The navy took delivery of its first ship in 1957.
-By the early 1960s workshops and other facilities were under construction at Massawa to give it complete naval base capabilities.
+By the early 1960s, workshops and other facilities were under construction at Massawa to give it complete naval base capabilities.

 Organization

-In 1958, the navy became a fully independent service, organized as one of the three Ethiopian armed services – alongside the Ethiopian Army and Ethiopian Air Force – under the overall command of the Chief of Staff of the Imperial Armed Forces.
+In 1958, the navy became a fully independent service, organized as one of the three Ethiopian armed services—alongside the Ethiopian Army and Ethiopian Air Force—under the overall command of the Chief of Staff of the Imperial Armed Forces.
 The navy's deputy commander had his naval headquarters in Addis Ababa.
 The navy was conceived and built as a coastal navy for patrolling the Red Sea coast.